lolaedun/meditation/README.md

 To create a responsive website that works across various devices.

 * **Implementation**
+I have added media queries to various screen sizes to improve user experience.

 * **Test**
+Tested various screen sizes and phone devices.

 * **Result**
+All working and displaying as expected.

 * **Verdict**
+Site is responsive and working as expected.

 ## **Bugs**